arogozhnikov/arogozhnikov.github.io/_posts/2023-07-13-retrospective-thoughts-on-einops.markdown

 Original design of operation could not support arbitrary shapes.
 Ok, technically it could, but that would be ugly and miserable.
-New design solved another issue &mdash memorizing axes that were composed, another common request for einops.
+New design solved another issue &mdash; memorizing axes that were composed, another common request for einops.

 I've come up with a final design (which I still find optimal) only *two years later*.
 A number of suggestions popped around that were similar to the original version.